-- 4. Grain drying, when operated in a fully enclosed building at least 300 feet from the nearest residential, business, or professional office zone.5.
-The above- or below-ground storage for resale of any flammable or nonflammable - gas or oxidizer in liquid or gaseous form; the storage of any empty container that contained any gas in any form; and the receiving of or dispensing of any gas in any form, unless in association with an automobile and vehicle refueling station or limited by 8-22(e); and provided such operations conform to the standards prescribed by the National Fire Protection Association, the Kentucky Occupational Safety and Health Standards for General Industry, and any requirements of the Fire Marshall.
+4. Grain drying, when operated in a fully enclosed building at least 300 feet from the nearest residential, business, or professional office zone.

+5. The above- or below-ground storage for resale of any flammable or nonflammable gas or oxidizer in liquid or gaseous form; the storage of any empty container that contained any gas in any form; and the receiving of or dispensing of any gas in any form, unless in association with an automobile and vehicle refueling station or limited by 8-22(e); and provided such operations conform to the standards prescribed by the National Fire Protection Association, the Kentucky Occupational Safety and Health Standards for General Industry, and any requirements of the Fire Marshall.
 Such conformance shall be certified in writing by the Fire Marshall, and any required protective measures for the containers shall be met in all ways.

-6. Banks, with or without drive-through facilities, except as provided as part of an Industrial Mixed-Use Project or an Adaptive Reuse Project, provided:
+6. Banks, with or without drive-through facilities, except as provided as part of an Industrial Mixedc.
+The site shall not have direct access to an arterial street;

+Use Project or an Adaptive Reuse Project, provided:

-a.
-The site lies within the area of a development plan approved by the Planning b.
+- a.
+The site lies within the area of a development plan approved by the Planning Commission, having a minimum 100 acres zoned industrial; - b.
 There shall be an on-site stacking capacity of a minimum of twenty (20) cars for each bank having drive-through facilities;